19hours/sg-statutes/Acts/Charities Act.md

 ### Power to suspend or remove trustees, etc., from membership of charity

-25A\.—(1) This section shall apply where the Commissioner makes an order under section 25 removing or suspending any trustee, charity trustee, officer, agent or employee of a charity from his office or employment, as the case may be, and the person in question is a member of the charity.
+25A\.—(1) This section shall apply where the Commissioner makes an order under section 25 removing or suspending any trustee, governing board member, officer, agent or employee of a charity from his office or employment, as the case may be, and the person in question is a member of the charity.

 [34/2010 wef 01/03/2011]